FAQ

 Why should I fly with Monticello Country Ballooning?

 Monticello Country Ballooning offers the only all-inclusive package in the area.
-Our rates already include tax, digital photographs, and the traditional celebratory toast (champagne or beverage of your choice), as well as transportation to and from the launch site if you are staying locally.
+Our rates already include tax, digital photographs, and the traditional celebratory toast (champagne or beverage of your choice).
+Transportation to and from the launch site is included with private flights if you are staying locally.

 Monticello Country Ballooning adheres to the highest standards of safety and quality for your flight.
 For added safety and passenger comfort, we offer special features that you may not find with other companies such as padded floors and tanks in our baskets for soft, cushioned landings, turning vents on the balloon to better position our passengers for views, landings and photographs, and enough seating and seatbelts for all passengers in the chase vehicle (a 2011 Chevrolet Tahoe).
 We also employ the most experienced pilots and crew in the area.